-This step is critical to prevent potential risks and cyber security threats, in fact once you have evaluated your workloads you might want to consider additional cyber security measures like Managed Detection and Response to protect your endpoints and infrastructure.
+This step is critical to prevent potential risks and cyber security threats; once you have evaluated your workloads, consider additional cyber security measures like Managed Detection and Response to protect your endpoints and infrastructure.
 Business continuity also needs to be considered as you evaluate data security – what does your organisation have in place for a worst-case scenario?
-Within the cloud, building a secure cloud landing zone with guardrails can give you a solid foundation to manage access and changes securely.
+Building a secure cloud landing zone with guardrails within the cloud can give you a solid foundation to manage access and changes securely.

 4. Cloud skills gaps

-Your final key priority to evaluate will be identifying if any IT/cloud skills gaps exist within your organisation that may impact processes for the management and servicing of workloads across your cloud environments.
-This is essential to a strong cloud strategy and will enable any organisational restructure or development required in order to maximise the value you get from your hybrid cloud solution.
+Your final key priority to evaluate will be to determine if any IT/cloud skills organisation gaps within you may impact processes for managing and servicing workloads across your cloud environments.
+This is essential to a robust cloud strategy and will enable any organisational restructure or development required to maximise the value you get from your hybrid cloud solution.

-Your cloud engineers will need to be prepared to respond to risks and challenges, such as potential cloud downtime.
-In addition, they should have their finger on the pulse of the latest developments and innovation that comes from your cloud provider.
-The rate and scale at which these developments occur will depend on your chosen cloud provider (e.g. AWS, Azure, Google Cloud) but management will be necessary to maintain efficient and secure systems and infrastructure.
+Your cloud engineers must be prepared to respond to risks and challenges, such as potential cloud downtime.
+In addition, they should have their finger on the pulse of your cloud provider’s latest developments and innovations.
+The rate and scale at which these developments occur will depend on your chosen cloud provider (e.g. AWS, Azure, Google Cloud).
+Still, management will be necessary to maintain efficient and secure systems and infrastructure.

-*A tip from the Brightsolid team is to ensure that migration processes are clearly documented for continuity and to help new cloud engineers joining your team.
+*A tip from the Brightsolid team is to ensure that migration processes are documented for continuity and to help new cloud engineers join your team.

-We want you to get the most out of your cloud solution, which is why we consider your business needs in line with these 4 key priorities to strategise, develop and manage a strong hybrid cloud strategy that works.
+We want you to get the most out of your cloud solution, so we consider your business needs in line with these four key priorities to strategise, develop and manage a robust hybrid cloud strategy that works.

-Talk to one of our Brightsolid experts to discover your next steps on your journey to the cloud.
+Talk to one of our Brightsolid experts to discover the following steps on your journey to the cloud.